realmicu/minetest-micupack/README.md

     to be a handheld, improved version of Mineral Detector mentioned earlier)
   - mineral finder - short range directional scanner to find nearby deposits of selected mineral; very picky, especially at angles, but driven by simple logic
-  - all-in-one versions of above devices, each one with improved characteristics
+  - all-in-one versions of above devices, each one with improved characteristics and distance meter module

 * **SaferLua Programming Tools** (slprogtools)